learn-co-curriculum/react-ts-lists-and-keys/README.md

 _dynamically_ instead?

-Luckily for us, JSX is still _just JavaScript_, so our usual techniques for working with arrays in regular JavaScript still apply!
+Luckily for us, JSX is still _just JavaScript_, so our usual techniques for working with arrays in regular JavaScript or TypeScript still apply!

 Our goal is to take an array of _strings_ and transform that into a new array of _JSX elements_.
 What array method would be appropriate here?
 Think on it, then